Searching for the best things to do in Venice at night? The Doge's Palace provides the inspiration behind an enthralling evening.

 It comes as no surprise that theDoge's Palace, on the corner of the Square, is a center of absolute splendor, from gold embossed ceilings to massive canvases by Titian.
 I'll say this for the Doge - he sure does know how to make an impression!

 Our "Alone in St Mark's and Doge's Palace Tour" was absolutely the right call for me.
 Learning about Venice's history, politics, and social structures was an invaluable introduction to the city.
+And, since we were visiting Venice at night, this was hugely helpful timing wise.
 Our cheerful, well informed guide kept us from getting lost and kept us grounded, explaining the origins of an exquisite piece of art one moment and letting us in on a little historic municipal gossip the next.
 And as our total visit to Venice was less than 24 hours, the timing of the tour worked perfectly with our tight schedule.
+If you're searching for things to do in Venice in 2 days or less, I'd put this at the top of your agenda.

 A view to make you sigh.